RussianNLP/CoAT/README.md

 The early version of CoAT is published as RuATD.

 ```
-@article{shamardinafindings,
+@article{shamardina2022findings,
-  title={Findings of the The RuATD Shared Task 2022 on Artificial Text Detection in Russian},
+  title={Findings of the the ruatd shared task 2022 on artificial text detection in russian},
-  author={Shamardina, Tatiana and Mikhailov, Vladislav and Chernianskii, Daniil and Fenogenova, Alena and Saidov, Marat and Valeeva, Anastasiya and Shavrina, Tatiana and Smurov, Ivan and Tutubalina, Elena and Artemova, Ekaterina}
+  author={Shamardina, Tatiana and Mikhailov, Vladislav and Chernianskii, Daniil and Fenogenova, Alena and Saidov, Marat and Valeeva, Anastasiya and Shavrina, Tatiana and Smurov, Ivan and Tutubalina, Elena and Artemova, Ekaterina},
-  journal={Computational Linguistics and Intellectual Technologies: Proceedings of the International Conference ''Dialogue 2022''},
-  pages={1--15},
-  publisher={RSUH}
+  journal={arXiv preprint arXiv:2206.01583},
+  year={2022}
 }
 ```